07.03.2024

 Digital Payments

-One of the best examples of open banking at work is digital payments.
+One of the best open banking examples at work is digital payments.
 One type of license a fintech may obtain is to become a Payment Initiation Service Provider (PISP).
 PISPs are able to access read-only financial data and initiate payments on their behalf.

-This enables simplified payments and user experience as consumers no longer need to insert their card details.
-PISP providers, like Noda, are popular among e-commerce merchants who want to streamline online payments.
+This enables simplified payments and user experience as consumers no longer need to type in their card details at e-commerce website checkouts.
+PISP providers, like Noda, are popular among merchants who want to streamline online payments.

 Financial Management